dominiksalvet/asus-fan-control/README.md

 ---

-If it is required to **automatically uninstall your current release** of this program installed in the default installation directory ([steps](#installation) stated above do so), open a terminal emulator and use the following commands:
+If it is required to **automatically uninstall your current release** of this program installed in the default installation directory (the [commands](#instructions) stated above do so), open a terminal emulator and use the following commands:

 ```sh
 cd ~/Downloads/ && # change directory to the 'Downloads' directory